Hodge correlators: DG Lie algebra and -algebra of plane decorated trees

 {\it Decorations by cyclic words}.
 A decoration of a tree $T$ by vectors of a vector space $V$ gives rise to a decoration of $T$ by an element ${\cal C}{\rm T}(V)$: if the external edges are decorated clockwise by the vectors $v_1, ..., v_n$, the resulting decoration is a cyclic word $W:= {\cal C}(v_1 \otimes \ldots \otimes v_n)$.
 We say then that {\it $T$ is decorated by the cyclic word $W$}.
 Different decorations of external edges of $T$ by vectors $v_i$ can lead to the same decoration by a cyclic word $W$.
-A decoration of a forest is given by decorations $W_{T_i}$ of its connected components $T_i$.
-All constructions below depend only on the symmetric product $W_{T_1} \circ \ldots \circ W_{T_n}$ of cyclic words.